 - Pro-active home maintenance.
 Home improvements can qualify you for some insurance discounts.
 Additional home protection like standby generators, impact-resistant roofs, and storm shutters lowers the risk of home damage.
 Insurance companies often give discounts for houses with fewer associated risks.

 - Build a good credit score.
 Most insurance companies use a credit-based insurance score to estimate your insurance premium.
-No matter what kind of insurance coverage you aim to get, a good credit score will always save you some cash.
+No matter what insurance coverage you aim for, a good credit score will permanently save you some cash.

 - Welcome and loyalty discounts.
 Some insurance providers give small discounts for newly signed-up policyholders.
 Long-time clients can avail themselves of loyalty discounts.
 Policyholders with continuous renewal for 3 years can be eligible for loyalty discounts.